mads-swaps/mads-swaps.github.io/index.md

 To get a sense of what an ideal profit would look like for each of the labelling strategies, it is necessary to run them through a simulator.
 Why is this necessary?
 Why can't this be calculated from the above figures?
 To answer this, imagine having two candles, one after another, where the labeling has marked both as `1`.
 In a deployed model, when a buy signal is received, all available currency will be spent.
 When evaluating the next candlestick data, the model will be evaluating for selling, not buying, so that candlestick will not be evaluated for a buy opportunity.

 The simulator logic is the same logic as in the deployed model pipeline but instead of looking at the predictions, it looks at the validation labeled data which is already guaranteed to contain profitable trades assuming it uses the same ratio and other hyperparameters as the dataset's labelling strategy.
-The simulator works, in short, by progressing through the labeled data, looking for the next buy opportunity, calculates the target and stop loss prices, finds the next record that surpasses one of these, calculating the profit/loss along with any fees, and then repeats the process until it reaches the end.
+The simulator works, in short, by progressing through the labeled data, looking for the next buy opportunity, calculates the target and stop-loss prices, finds the next record that surpasses one of these, calculating the profit/loss along with any fees, and then repeats the process until it reaches the end.
 The last sell indicates the maximized profit achievable for the dataset.
 The below table shows how each dataset's number of trades and maximized profit based on a starting value of `1 ETH` and a fee of `0.1%` for each buy or sell transaction using the validation data.

 |dataset|sim_num_trades|sim_max_profit|sim_bad_trades|
 |:-|-:|-:|-:|